daniel-infosec/bluehound/README.md

 ### DCSetup

 I know a lot of people are scared about running random code on their Domain Controllers.
-I tried my best to make this as simpel as possible and I copy-pasted the code and best practices from Microsoft. https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.
+I tried my best to make this as simple as possible and I copy-pasted the code and best practices from Microsoft. https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.

 Feel free to review the DCSetup script and compare.